line-git/line/README.md

 -   Information about the topology.

-Note that if you do not have the DEs with respect to the kinematic invariants, the AMFlow method can still be used by providing only the integrals you want to calculate in the list of MIs.
+Note that if you do not have the DEs with respect to the kinematic invariants, the AMFlow method can still be used by providing the integrals you want to calculate in the list of MIs.

 ### Structure